szilard/GBM-multicore/README.md

 However, by adding hyperthreaded (HT) cores one gets only a partial speedup (vs adding "real" cores), see e.g. `0-3` to `0-3,16-19` (HT) vs `0-3` to `0-7` results (with all tools).

-When all cores are uses adding the last HT cores can actually hurt performance (most significantly xgboost is faster on 15 cores than 32 cores).
+When all cores are used adding the last HT cores can actually hurt performance (most significantly xgboost is faster on 15 cores than 32 cores).